Search...

 FAQ

-The payout component does not support Strong Customer Authentication (SCA).
+The transfer component does not support Strong Customer Authentication (SCA).
 You still need to build SCA on top of the component (e.g. two-factor authentications) to comply with regulations such as the second Payment Services Directive (PSD2), if applicable.

 On this page